TapResearch/slate/source/includes/_campaign.md

-name | String | Name of the campaign incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. length_of_interview | Integer | How many minutes will it take to complete the survey? country_language_id | Integer | Id value used to specify which country_language code this campaign should belong to. supplier_link | String | The entry URL when a respondent has qualified for the survey.
+name | String | Name of the campaign incidence | Integer | The percentage chance that a random respondent will qualify and complete the survey. length_of_interview | Integer | How many minutes will it take to complete the survey? country_language_id | Integer | Country language targeting for this campaign. supplier_link | String | The entry URL when a respondent has qualified for the survey.
 This URL can be configured to accept various respondent values.
 See below: cpi | Decimal | This is the amount you will payout per complete.